k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### Name

-This is the name of the TDM environment permission set (mandatory).
+The name of the TDM environment permission set should be entered in this field (mandatory).
 Each active permission set should be assigned with a specified name.
 An error is displayed when an attempt is made to create multiple permission sets with the same name.

 ### **Description**

-This is the description of the TDM environment permission set (optional).
+The description of the TDM environment permission set should be entered in this field (optional).

 ### Read and Write Permissions and Number of Entities